 If you aren’t able to scan items as PDFs, you could take photos with your phone and keep those.
 You could even email them to yourself or store them in Google drive for a quick back up.
 There is no reason you can’t make paper copies, I just like how small the thumb drive is.

 The downside is, it can be lost.
 Unless you protected your data somehow, it can be accessed by whoever finds it.
 I haven’t been able to find something as simple as a password protected USB drive.
 (I am not tech savvy, so proceed with caution).
-I have found two simple (and free) options to secure data on a thumb drive.
+There are two simple (and free) options to secure data on a thumb drive.
 Those are BitLocker and VeraCrypt.

 BitLocker is an encryption feature included with Microsoft Windows.
 It’s very easy to use.
 Insert your flash drive, right click, turn on BitLocker.
 Print your back up key or store it somewhere safe.
 Think of a good secure password.
 Now when you insert your thumb drive it will say “Access Denied.”
 You will have to enter your password to access the files in the drive.
 If you have a windows machine, it should already be installed.